AustroMelee/Austros-ATLA-World/docs/faq.md

 - **For new anchor links:** No additional code needed - they automatically inherit smooth behavior
 - **For new programmatic scrolling:** Import the utility function and call it with the target element ID
 - **For custom scroll behavior:** The utility function can be extended or modified as needed

+---

+### 📏 Canonical Markdown Structure for All Types (2025 Update)

+**Q: Can I use a different markdown structure for episodes, foods, or other types?**
+- **A:** No. All entity types (character, episode, group, food, location, fauna, etc.) must use the exact same markdown structure for UI blocks (CARD VIEW and EXPANDED VIEW), with summary and expanded content in ```md code blocks.
+The parser is type-agnostic and does not allow special-case logic for any type.
+All new types must follow the canonical format.
+Any deviation is a build-breaking error.

+**Q: Can I add special-case logic to the scripts for a specific entity type?**
+- **A:** No. All scripts (`scripts/1-parse-markdown.mjs`, `scripts/2-enrich-data.mjs`, `scripts/lib/enrichRecord.mjs`) must use type-agnostic logic that works identically for all entity types.
+The 2025 January cleanup removed all special-case logic, and introducing type-specific handling is forbidden.
+All entity types must go through the same processing pipeline with no exceptions.

+**Q: What happens if I introduce special-case logic for a specific type?**
+- **A:** It will be caught by the Type-Agnostic Script Architecture quality gate during pre-commit validation.
+The build will fail, and the commit will be prevented.
+This ensures consistency and prevents future inconsistencies in data processing.

+---